 JS: This is an interesting question because I do keep up with financial news daily (if not hourly!), but that’s because it’s so critical to my business.

 For everyday investors, I’d actually recommend not keeping up with financial news on a day-to-day basis.
 There’s a lot of hype and noise out there that can distract from what the real focus should be: the long-term financial plan you’ve built with your advisor.

 AD: We have some expert advisors that send an internal market update daily.
 It’s interesting content to read, and a great snapshot of what is going on in financial news so that I can make better financial decisions for myself and better advise my clients.

-JS: In 2009, we created Personal Capital in order to do the right thing by the everyday investor.
+JS: In 2009, we created Empower in order to do the right thing by the everyday investor.
 We wanted to give investors clarity and control over their money by introducing transparency to the financial industry.
 Investors deserve to see where they were being charged extra fees, be able to track the performance of all of their investments, and realistically project their progress toward retirement.

 To do this, first, we created award-winning technology that gives investors a 360-degree view of their financial information along with small details about their accounts that were previously hard to find.
 In other words, we wanted to show people what the rest of the industry didn’t want them to see.

 Next, we hired financial planning and investing experts who will act in the best interest of the investor.
 We combine technology with advice from registered advisors who listen to our clients and guide them in every step of the way.
 This way, our clients get personalized retirement and investing plans, and portfolios that evolve with their lives.

 The result has been a new type of personalized financial company that combines the accuracy of data and insights with the credibility and judgment of fiduciary advisors, all built on the foundation of transparency.

 MU30: Is Empower at the end of the day for everybody?
 Who is it best for and why?